Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Methods

 \subsection{FastText-based Filtering (FT)}

 To efficiently process datasets with over 100 million documents~\citep{penedo2024fineweb-2}, similar to DCLM~\citep{li2024datacomp}, we used a binary FastText classifier~\citep{joulin2017bag}.
-This classifier runs on CPU and can be easily deployed across multiple cores, for example using DataTrove~\citep{penedo2024datatrove}.
+FastText runs on CPU and can be deployed across multiple cores, for example using DataTrove~\citep{penedo2024datatrove}.

 We trained our FastText classifier on the processed training set using 2-gram features (4-gram for Chinese).
-Additional details about the training process are given in Appendix~\ref{app:fasttext_details}.
 These classifiers were then used to assign scores to all documents in the pretraining dataset.
 To filter the dataset, we applied a score threshold based on the desired retention percentage of documents.
 This approach balances dataset size and the predicted quality of the samples.